phelipetls/blog/content/posts/getting-salesforce-reports-with-vba/index.md

-For those who find themselves in an environment which heavily relies on Excel and Salesforce, you may be interested in a way to automate the process of downloading reports from inside Excel with VBA only, maybe because it's more convenient to so inside Excel or because you're restrained by the environment in some way.
+For those who find themselves in an environment which heavily relies on Excel and Salesforce, you may be interested in a way to automate the process of downloading reports from inside Excel with VBA only.

-In my case, I'm kind of restrained.
-Of course there probably are better tools for the jobs, like Apex, SOQL query or a better programming language.
+I think there are probably are better tools for the jobs, like Apex, SOQL query or a better programming language.
 I [created a Python package for this purpose](https://github.com/reportforce) but I didn't use it so much because it's hard to integrate with Excel.

-Instead, I looked into a way to do something similar inside VBA and I managed to do it.
+Instead, I looked into a way to do something similar with VBA and I managed to do it.
 In this post I'll share this with you.

 # Authentication